Generic Name: deflazacort (dee-FLAYZ-a-kort) (Oral route)

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-Throw away any unused oral suspension 1 month after the bottle is opened for the first time.
+Throw away any unused oral suspension after 1 month of first opening the bottle.

 Using too much of this medicine or using it for a long time may increase your risk of having adrenal gland problems.
 Talk to your doctor right away if you have more than one of these symptoms while you are using this medicine: blurred vision, dizziness or fainting, a fast, irregular, or pounding heartbeat, increased thirst or urination, irritability, or unusual tiredness or weakness.